Australia Plastic Packaging Industry Overview

 Increasing Demand from the Food Industry

-- The major force driving the growth of the plastic packaging market in Australia is the demand for single-serve and portable food packs due to lifestyle changes.
-Also, an increase in cross-border e-commerce, investments in improved logistics, and bilateral trade agreements are framing Australia as a prominent country in food exports.
+- Due to lifestyle changes, the primary force driving Australia's plastic packaging market growth is the demand for single-serve and portable food packs.
+Also, an increase in cross-border e-commerce, investments in improved logistics, and bilateral trade agreements are framing Australia as a significant country in food exports.

-- For instance, according to Grain Trade Australia, in FY 2020, the value of almonds exported from the country amounted to approximately AUD 647.6 million, which was the highest valued horticulture export product.
-Also, in terms of fresh fruit, table grapes were the highest valued export product in the same year, which was around AUD 623 million.
+- For instance, according to Grain Trade Australia, in FY 2020, the value of almonds exported from the country amounted to approximately AUD 647.6 million (USD 449.24 million), the highest-valued horticulture export product.
+Also, in terms of fresh fruit, table grapes were the highest exported product in the same year, around AUD 623 million (USD 432.2 million).

-- On the production end, manufacturers have been increasing their output in order to cater to the local and international demands.
-This will directly boost the volume of plastic packaging in the country.
-For instance, according to the Australian Bureau of Statistics, in FY 2020, the total production value of almonds in the country amounted to around AUD 954 million.
-Almonds were also the leading nut that was produced in the country in terms of in-shell weight.
+- On the production end, manufacturers have been increasing their output to cater to local and international demands.
+It will directly boost the plastic packaging volume in the country.
+For instance, according to the Australian Bureau of Statistics, in FY 2020, the total production value of almonds in the country amounted to around AUD 954 million (USD 661.2 million).
+Almonds were also the top nut produced in the country in terms of in-shell weight.

-- Additionally, convenience food demand in Australia is on a rising trend due to consumers increasingly demanding foods that are healthy and convenient in terms of packaging and handling, leading to an increased usage of plastics in packaging.
+- Additionally, convenience food demand in Australia is rising due to consumers increasingly demanding healthy and convenient foods in terms of packaging and handling, leading to an increased usage of plastics in packaging.

 To understand key trends, Download Sample Report